zarandras/trailsigner/data_model/TrailSignerConceptualModelDetails.md

 - premiseSigns: foreign key array to TrailSigns as premises of the rule
 - impliedSign: foreign key of the generated (implied) sign by that rule.

-Note: may be merged into TrailSign/SuggestedSign/InvSign.
+Note: may be merged into TrailSign/SuggestedSign/InvSign if only one implication is to be stored.

 ### SuggestedSign